Guarantee model responses strictly conform to your JSON schema for reliable, type-safe data structures.

 User input handling: Include explicit instructions for invalid or incompatible inputs.
 Models attempt schema adherence even with unrelated data, potentially causing hallucinations.
 Specify fallback responses (empty fields, error messages) for incompatible inputs.

-Output quality: Structured outputs guarantee schema compliance but not semantic accuracy.
+Output quality: Structured outputs are designed to output schema compliance but not semantic accuracy.
 For persistent errors, refine instructions, add system message examples, or decompose complex tasks.
 See the prompt engineering guide for optimization techniques.

 Structured Outputs supports a JSON Schema subset with specific constraints for performance and reliability.